Posted on: May 5, 2021 Posted by: Sarah Giavedoni Comments: 0

 Muddy Sneakers

 The mission of Muddy Sneakers is “to awaken in children a deeply felt connection with the natural world—one that inspires curiosity, stimulates learning, and brings new life to classroom performance.”
-In other words, they are a Brevard-based environmental education program that teaches the NC core curriculum by taking kids out of the classroom and into the forest.
-Muddy Sneakers relies on hands-on, experiential methods to connect students with their lessons.
-Through the summer, Muddy Sneakers offers a range of daily summer camp options for rising first through eighth graders.
+In other words, they are a Brevard-based environmental education program that teaches essential science curriculum by taking kids out of the classroom and into the forest.
+Muddy Sneakers relies on hands-on, experiential methods to connect students with their fifth grade lessons.
 Learn more.

 Transylvania County Schools Giving Closet

 Students in each of the nine Transylvania County Schools experience a lack of basic needs—sometimes for a day, other times on a consistent basis.
 To help students meet those needs, each school maintains a “Giving Closet” filled with supplies.
 These supplies help ensure that every student has a productive, safe, and healthy day, every day.
-In addition, the Back Pack Buddies Program provides food packs on Friday afternoons to over 200 students each week who are likely to have inadequate food for the weekend.
+In addition, during the holiday season, the school system sponsors a physical Giving Tree where you can pick up opportunities to gift a student.
 Learn more.

 225 Rosenwald Lane, Brevard | (828) 884-6173 | tcsnc.org